pupil-labs/pupil-docs/src/core/README.md

 Take a look at the eye window(s).

-Slide cameras along the headset frame and rotate them on the ball joint, until you get a clear frontal image of both eyes.
+Slide the cameras along the headset frame and rotate them on the ball joint, until you get a clear image of both eyes.
 Make sure that your pupil is always visible, even when looking at extreme angles.

 <Youtube src="kjjPL7gLy7s"/>